stecman/passnote/README.md

 To build the CSS, you'll need to run `make less` in the project root.

+## Updating

+To update an existing install, pull down the latest code from master and run any database updates:

+    ./bin/task.php migrate run

 ## Road map

 Passnote is still in development and not all core features are implemented yet.